ibm-cloud-docs/cephaas/getting-started.md

 {: #setupandmaintenance}
 {: step}

 After the order is placed and the infrastructure is ready to be installed, IBM will work with you to install your CephaaS deployment in your data center.
-You will be responsible for meeting the physical site requirements; for example, energy, cooling, space, physical network connectivity; where the infrastructure will be installed.
-IBM will be responsible for installation, configuration, and operation of the infrastructure.
+You are responsible for meeting the physical site requirements; for example, energy, cooling, space, physical network connectivity; where the infrastructure is installed.
+IBM is responsible for installation, configuration, and operation of the infrastructure.

-While IBM will own and operate the infrastructure, you will be able to provision your own storage volumes.
-IBM will continue to operate and maintain the respective hardware and software maintenance operations.
+While IBM owns and operates the infrastructure, you are able to provision your own storage volumes.
+IBM continues to operate and maintain the respective hardware and software maintenance operations.

-To understand and prepare your data center before the rack arrives for installation, read the [pre-requisites for installing {{site.data.keyword.cephaas_short}}](/docs/cephaas?topic=cephaas-pre_installation_checklist).
+To understand and prepare your data center before the rack arrives for installation, read the [prerequisites for installing {{site.data.keyword.cephaas_short}}](/docs/cephaas?topic=cephaas-pre_installation_checklist).
 {: note}